 - Wind turbine technicians,

 - Workers in the boatbuilding industry,

-The participant shall not suffer from respiratory diseases such as asthma, chronic obstructive pulmonary disease, allergy to isocyanates, or other epoxy resin derivatives.
+The participant must not suffer from respiratory diseases such as asthma, chronic obstructive pulmonary disease, allergy to isocyanates or other epoxy resin derivatives.